-The fee for a live-in caregiver work permit is CAN$150.
-You must also get the necessary receipt.
+- You must also get the necessary receipt.

 You should follow the instructions in the application package and on the website of the Canadian embassy, high commission or consulate responsible for your area.
 The instructions in the application package will tell you how and where to pay.

 If you decide to submit your application at a visa application centre (VAC), you will have to pay the VAC services fees.
 These fees are not included in your CIC application fees.